dortania/OpenCore-Install-Guide/post-install/nvram.md

 ## Verifying if you have working NVRAM

-This is mostly for X99 and X299 users who may or may not have working NVRAM.
 To start open terminal and run the following one line at a time:
 ```
 sudo -s